register

 DESCRIPTION

 Without any arguments, the register command shows the appliance registration/subscription state and gives you useful information about the appliance registration/subscription.
+As many commands, to take effect, the register command requires that you apply it by using the apply command.

-The first usage form of this command allows you to register an appliance in order to get its unique S/N. If you register an appliance for the first time, use the keywords appliance new followed by a registration email address and a registration OTP (One Time Password).
+The first [1] usage form allows you to register an appliance in order to get its unique S/N. If you register an appliance for the first time, use the keywords appliance new followed by a registration email address and a registration OTP (One Time Password).
 To get a registration OTP please go to the menu option [GENERAL] > [Main Settings] > [Registration & Subscription] of the Web GUI, select "First Registration" and click on the "Get OTP" button.
 Alternatively you can get the registration URL by using the register command without any arguments.
 You must provide a valid and active email address to properly register the appliance.
 Otherwise the registration fails.
 In case where no OTP is specified, you will be prompted to enter the OTP in hidden mode.

 If the appliance has been previously registered and for any reason (an OS reinstallation for instance) its S/N is no longer locally assigned to it, you can recover its S/N by re-registering it.
 To recover the S/N of an already registered appliance, use the keywords appliance old followed by a re-registration OTP.
-To get a re-registration OTP, please go to the menu option [GENERAL] > [Main Settings] > [Registration] of the Web GUI, select "Already Registered" and click on the "Get OTP" button.
+To get a re-registration OTP, please go to the menu option [GENERAL] > [Main Settings] > [Registration] of the Web GUI, select "Recover S/N" and click on the "Get OTP" button.
 Alternatively you can get the re-registration URL by using register command without any arguments.
 Please note that during the re-registration process the previously used registration email address is asked and the OTP is sent to that email.
 In case where no OTP is specified, you will be prompted to enter the OTP in hidden mode.

 Please note that to register, the appliance should be connected to the internet and have access to the registration services (https://appliance.cacheguard.net and https://os.cacheguard.net) during the whole registration process.

-For commercial installations, the registration and subscription become mandatory.
+For commercial installations, the registration and subscription is mandatory.
 After having registered and appliance and subscribed for a given period of time, a license key is assigned to the appliance.
 The license key is used to activate a subscription on an appliance for the first time.
 Following the initial subscription period, a subscription renewal is required to continue to use the appliance.
 In case where the renewal in time is omitted, the appliance enters into a suspended mode.
-In suspended mode, Web traffic via the Web gateway (forwarding Web proxy) are blocked in and the system configuration is locked (can no longer be modified).
+In suspended mode, Web traffic via the Web gateway (forwarding Web proxy) is blocked and the system configuration is locked (can no longer be modified).
 To reactivate a suspended appliance, you should proceed with its subscription renewal.
 After getting the renewal confirmation, the appliance is automatically reactivated during the night following the renewal confirmation date.
 The reactivation can also be manually done by re-registering the appliance license key (see the second usage form below).
 To avoid any service interruption, it is highly recommended to renew a subscription before its expiry date.

 MAC ADDRESS AND VIRTUAL MACHINES